ldstep/ldstephensnet/content/notes.md

 ---

+July 28, 2025, at 11:16:42 AM

+Done with iA Writer again.
+Not to self, stop trying to like!

+---

 July 28, 2025, at 9:23:17 AM

 One of my complaints with iPadOS 26 is that Split View and Slide Over are gone from Full Screen App.